-Answer: The word "race" or "races" other than in the sense of track and field racing, does not appear in the Bible other than in the New International Version translation of Romans 9:3.
-The word translated 'race' in the NIV comes from the Greek word suggenes (Strong's Concordance Number #G4773) and is more accurately translated as 'kinsman' as it is found in the Holy Bible Faithful Version and other translations.
+The word translated 'race' in the NIV comes from the Greek word suggenes (Strong's Concordance Number #G4773) and is more accurately translated as 'kinsman' as it is found in the below translation and in others like it.

-Scripture does not indicate that Shem, Ham and Japeth were "white, black and yellow" races as many commonly assert.
-We know that the children of Israel descended from Shem because God's word gives us that genealogy, but there is nothing to indicate that Ham was "black" or Japeth was "yellow" or Oriental.
-These are suppositions based upon the fact that some of Ham's descendents settled in Northern Africa and one of Japeth's descendents was named, "Javan", which some think might be the antecedent of Japan.
+Scripture does not indicate that Shem, Ham, and Japheth were "white, black and yellow" as many commonly assert.
+We know that the children of Israel descended from Shem because God's word gives us that genealogy, but there is nothing to indicate that Ham was "black" or Japheth was "yellow" or Oriental.
+These are suppositions based upon the fact that some of Ham's descendants settled in Northern Africa and one of Japheth's descendants was named, "Javan", which some think might be the antecedent of Japan.
 However, this is ONLY a supposition or theory and is not something that can be proved from the word of God.

-Those whose formal field of study are races and racial characteristics have proven that many of the North American "Indians" are descended from Asiatic people.
-The Scriptures are not, however, a historical record of the world and all its people.
-After the first ten chapters of Genesis, the rest of scripture is primarily concerned with the descendents of Abraham and only mentions other people as they come in contact with the chosen people.
+Those whose formal field of study is "races" have proven that many of the North American "Indians" are descended from Asiatic people.
+The Scriptures are not, however, a historical record of the world and its people.
+After the first ten chapters of Genesis, the rest of scripture is primarily concerned with the descendants of Abraham and only mentions other people as they encounter God's chosen people.